Generalized Spherical Neural Operators: Green's Function Formulation: Experimental Details

 Besides, to empirically compare the correction term of GSNO with positional embedding, we construct a "Spatial position-embedding SNO" model that strictly implements the $SHT[f + C_f \cdot [G]_{\theta(x,y)}]$ path, maintaining all other architecture and settings identical for a fair comparison.

-The results in the Table 3 clearly demonstrate that our spectral implementation (GSNO) consistently and significantly outperforms the SFNO and spatial position-encoding SNO across all forecast lead times.
+The results in the Table 3 clearly demonstrate that our spectral implementation (GSNO) consistently and significantly outperforms the SFNO and spatial position-embedding SNO across all forecast lead times.
 This indicates that the spectral implementation derived from our Green's function framework is, in itself, a more effective and different design.
-Moreover, the spatial position encoding added in each operator ($SHT[f + C_f \cdot [G]_{\theta(x,y)}]$) is not conducive to long-term stable prediction.
+Moreover, the spatial position embedding added in each operator ($SHT[f + C_f \cdot [G]_{\theta(x,y)}]$) is not conducive to long-term stable prediction.